 Moreover, hundreds of thousands of malicious hacking tools exist out there in the wild Internet.
 Therefore, these tools can enable hackers to compromise even the securest of systems.
 To clarify, this means no matter your computer proficiency, you need to take the necessary steps to protect yourself.

 Therefore, the Internet security industry works just as hard as the hackers and is constantly developing new security solutions to keep you safe online.
-Likewise, this article provides some security tips you can use to protect yourself from hackers.
+Likewise, this article provides some security tips you can use to protect computers, mobile devices, and other owned connected devices from hackers.

 Security Tips to Prevent Hacking